mnmastro/LatticeChowRings/README.md

 # LatticeChowRings

-A Macaulay2 package for working with the Feichtner-Yuzvinsky Chow rings of atomic lattices.
+A Macaulay2 package for working with the Feichtner-Yuzvinsky Chow rings of atomic lattices, including the augmented Chow rings and graded Möbius algebras of matroids.